 |Who:||Invited Speaker, Ralph Simpson|

 Ralph Simpson worked in the computer industry for 32 years, at IBM and Cisco Systems.
-He is now retired and volunteers at a local history museum.
-He wrote a book on cipher history called, Crypto Wars: 2000 Years of Cipher Evolution.
+He is now retired and volunteers at a local museum, History San Jose.
+He wrote a book on cipher history called, _Crypto Wars: 2000 Years of Cipher Evolution_.
 He is also an avid collector of cipher machines, which you can see on his website, CipherHistory.com.
 Ralph lives in San Jose in a restored Victorian house, which is also home to his Cipher History Museum and a very understanding wife.
 They have three grown children.